salma-ehab/dbt_new_york_sales_data/README.md

   distinctive combinations of borough, neighborhood, block, and lot were chosen.

 ### Query 5:
-- This query entailed calculating cumulative sales figures across different date intervals.
+- This query entailed calculating total sales figures across different date intervals.

 - The analysis was conducted on a yearly, monthly, and quarterly basis, avoiding daily breakdowns to enhance result readability.
 Subsequently, the data was consolidated using a union operation.